John Quinn (physicist): Major professional contributions and recognitions

-He was internationally recognized as one of the researchers who helped create a research specialty in condensed matter physics known as ‘two-dimensional electronic systems’.
+Quinn was internationally recognized as one of the researchers who helped create a research specialty in condensed matter physics known as ‘two-dimensional electronic systems’.
 Physical properties of materials are critically dependent on how many dimensions of space that the constituents of the system can operate in; for instance, the energies and spatial distribution of quantum states are extremely sensitive to whether the system is effectively 1-d, 2-d or 3-d.

 He was also instrumental in starting the International Conference on Electronic Properties of Two-Dimensional Systems EP2DS a biannual professional gathering of researchers and scientists.
 In 1975, the first EP2DS conference was held at Brown University, where John Quinn was physics professor, consequently he co-edited the proceedings of that conference.
 Quinn was Chairman of the influential Solid State Sciences Committee and co-authored the book “Artificially Structured Materials” (National Academy Press, 1985).

 The advanced undergraduate and graduate level textbook “Solid State Physics: Principles and Modern Applications” (Springer Verlag, 2009) is co-authored by John Quinn and K.S.
 Yi.

 Although Quinn has been a university administrator, but all through he has been and active researcher and have published over 350 scientific publications.
 One of his early papers remains a classic.
 Another well recognized article is from 1982 written with one of his former doctoral students Sankar Das Sarma.
 In 1997 he and collaborators proposed an interesting idea that the excited states in composite fermions can be organized in groups of levels.

-He died on October 8, 2018 in Knoxville.
+He died on October 8, 2018, in Knoxville.